cloudknit-io/cloudknit/docs/getting_started/onboard_team.md

         path: "."
     ```
 1. Once you commit and push the change it will register the team repo with **{{ company_name }}** and watch for any updates
-1. The `zl-config` repo should resemble:
+1. The `cloudknit-config` repo should resemble:
     ```
     root
     |   README.md